Restaurant Licenses and PermitsLast updated on 1/20/2021

 If you’re ever concerned that you may accidentally miss a permit, be sure to divulge your full business plan with your legal counsel so they may identify permits you still need to apply for.
 Below is a quick review of just some additional permits you may encounter.

 The process for obtaining a liquor license can vary from state to state and city to city.
-You will want to check with your local government for the processes and regulation you must abide by in your jurisdiction in order to obtain your bar license.
+You will want to check with your local government for the processes and regulations you must abide by in your jurisdiction.
 A liquor license tends to be one of the most regulated and strict licenses you may encounter.

 In some locations, you may be required to get both a liquor license and a beer and wine license if you are looking to serve all three.
 Remember to apply early, since the application process can take as long as a year.
 The fees will vary depending on your location, and the bar license will need to be renewed each year.

-Choosing the right music for your restaurant can be a challenge, but before you can play any music at all you need a music license due to copyright laws.
-You can work with a number of companies to be able to use the music they have rights to, such as the American Society of Composers, Authors and Publishers, or Broadcast Music Incorporated.
-Regardless of if you’re using a CD or a streaming service, a license is needed.
+Choosing the right music for your restaurant can be a challenge, but you've got time to figure it out.
+You need a music license to play music from any platform in your restaurant.
+So, while you're perfecting your playlist, apply for a music license to abide by copyright laws.
+You can work with several companies to use the music they have rights to, such as the American Society of Composers, Authors and Publishers, or Broadcast Music Incorporated.
+No matter where it's coming from, you need a license to play music in your restaurant.
 The pricing can vary but is usually between $250 and $500.
 A similar permit you may also be interested in researching is a live entertainment license.

 A resale permit, also known as a reseller permit or a resale license, prevents double taxation on a product by collecting tax when your customer buys the product, rather than when you purchase the product initially.
-A resale certificate is generally only needed if your restaurant is located in a state that issues sales tax, such as California where a California resale certificate is needed.
-You can register online with your local government to be provided with a tax exempt certificate.
+A resale certificate is generally only needed if your restaurant is located in a state that issues sales tax, such as California, where a California resale certificate is needed.
+You can register online with your local government to receive a tax-exempt certificate.
 The fees vary depending on your security deposit amount but can be anywhere from $0 to $50.

 A seller's permit, or a sales tax permit, indicates to the state that your business collects sales tax during customer purchases.
-In various states, a seller's permit is needed along with the resale permit for proper taxation documentation.
-A sales tax permit can be obtained from your local government's website and only requires a security deposit determined at the time of your application.
+In various states, you'll need both a seller's permit and a resale permit for proper taxation documentation.
+Restaurant wholesalers like WebstaurantStore can obtain a sales tax permit from your local government's website and only requires a security deposit determined at the time of your application.

 Dumpster Placement Permit